MicrosoftDocs/win32/desktop-src/dataxchg/html-clipboard-format.md

 The fragment contains pure, valid HTML representing the area the user has selected (to Copy, for example).
 This contains the selected text plus the opening tags and attributes of any element that has an end tag within the selected text, and end tags at the end of the fragment for any start tag included.
 This is all information required for basic pasting of an HTML fragment.

-The fragment should be preceded and followed by the HTML comments <!--StartFragment--&gt; and <!--EndFragment--&gt; (no space allowed between the !-- and the text) to conveniently indicate where the fragment starts and ends.
+The fragment should be preceded and followed by the HTML comments <!--StartFragment--> and <!--EndFragment--> (no space allowed between the !-- and the text) to conveniently indicate where the fragment starts and ends.
 Thus the start and end of the fragment are indicated by the presence of these comments and by StartFragment and EndFragment byte counts in the description.
 Tools are expected to produce this information.
 This redundancy has been introduced to be able to rapidly find the start of the fragment (from the byte count) and mark the position of the fragment directly in the HTML tree.

 The selection indicates inside the fragment the exact HTML area the user has selected (to Copy, for example).
 This adds more information to the fragment by indicating the exact selected text, without the opening tags and end tags that have been added to ensure the fragment is well-formed HTML.